isaac-sim/IsaacLab/docs/source/deployment/docker.rst

 Docker and Docker Compose
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-We have tested the container using Docker Engine version 24.0.2 and Docker Compose version 2.18.1.
+We have tested the container using Docker Engine version 26.0.0 and Docker Compose version 2.25.0
 We recommend using these versions or newer.

 * To install Docker, please follow the instructions for your operating system on the `Docker website`_.
-* To install Docker Compose, please follow the instructions for your operating system on the `docker-compose`_ page.
+* To install Docker Compose, please follow the instructions for your operating system on the `docker compose`_ page.
 * Follow the post-installation steps for Docker on the `post-installation steps`_ page.
 These steps allow you to run
   Docker without using ``sudo``.
 * To build and run GPU-accelerated containers, you also need install the `NVIDIA Container Toolkit`_.